 - Lucrative real estate investment opportunities

-- Fast processing time to obtain Spanish residency
+- Fast processing time to obtain residency in Spain

 - Borderless travel access to countries within the Schengen Area

 Golden Visa Spain investment options:

 - Purchase real estate property with a minimum value of €500,000

 - Issue a bank deposit of at least €1 million